GrooveHacker/fnaf-irl/README.md

 3. As you move around, start scanning any QR codes you come across.

-4. In the event that your scanned QR code is a `FAIL`, continue moving around.
+4. In the event that your scanned QR code is a `FAIL`, continue moving around and scanning QR codes.

 5. In the event that your scanned QR code is a `SUCCESS`, it's your turn to attack the guard.